khartinger/mqtt4home/md/m4h24_Vue_PubSub2_e.md

 ### 3. creating the controller template
 * Create the `controller` directory:
    Men&uuml; View - Explorer.
-Right click on `src` - select "New folder" and type `controller`.
+Right click on `src` - select "New folder" and type `controller`
 * Create the file `DeviceController.ts`:
    Men&uuml; Display - Explorer.
-Right click on `services` - select "New file" and enter `DeviceController.ts`.
+Right click on `services` - select "New file" and enter `DeviceController.ts`
    Content of the file:
 ```
 // _____DeviceController.ts______________________________________